QuantMM/Kernel_ERA/README.md

 uses the eigendecomposition of each centered Gram matrix.

-For the RKHS update, it is algebraically equivalent on the kernel range to solving the corresponding direct linear system, while avoiding repeated (N\times N) factorizations at every alternating least-squares iteration.
+For the RKHS update, it is algebraically equivalent on the kernel range to solving the corresponding direct linear system, while avoiding repeated $N\times N$ factorizations at every alternating least-squares iteration.

 Use